 <b>Major Revisions</b> will only increment to the next whole number (the integer left of the decimal point).
 For example, version _1.0_ will go to _2.0_ and version _3.16_ will go to _4.0_).

 This page provides a summary of the number of licences currently assigned to the account.
 This is a read-only page and additional editor and viewer licences can be ordered from the Genial Compliance sales team, if required (please contact, firstname.lastname@example.org).
 The number of licences refers to the number of users that can be concurrently logged into the system; an account can have many more users than licences.
 Viewer licences can be useful as a lower cost option to provide access to basic users.
 Also, when all the editor licences are in use, the viewer licences are automatically made available to at least provide reading access to additional editors who log in.

-The risk settings allow admin to add and edit risk values used in their account.
+The SOP Risk Settings (not to be confused with Change Control, Risk Assessment Settings) allow admin to add and edit risk values, used for all SOPs in their account.
 These risk ratings are used in conjunction with the hazard settings (ratings) to generate an overall risk assessment for a SOP (a procedural risk assessment).

 A user cannot delete system risk ratings on iPassport QMS.

 The risk ratings work by having a ‘Risk Name’ and a ‘Risk Level’.
 The name is visible when trying to select the risk in the SOP, and the value is used to calculate the risk/ hazard assessment within the SOP.

 The value is numeric from 1 – 10 with 1 being the lowest risk and 10 being the highest.
 An associated value is required for each risk name.